github/docs/content/developers/github-marketplace/setting-pricing-plans-for-your-listing.md

 ![Publish this plan button](/assets/images/marketplace/publish-this-plan-button.png)

+If your app is already published with a paid plan and but you are not a verified publisher, then you can cannot publish a new paid plan until you are a verified publisher.
+For more information about becoming a verified publisher, see "[Applying for publisher verification for your organization](/developers/github-marketplace/applying-for-publisher-verification-for-your-organization)."

 ### About saving pricing plans

 You can save pricing plans in a draft or published state.
 If you haven't submitted your {% data variables.product.prodname_marketplace %} listing for approval, a published plan will function in the same way as a draft plan until your listing is approved and shown on {% data variables.product.prodname_marketplace %}.
 Draft plans allow you to create and save new pricing plans without making them available on your {% data variables.product.prodname_marketplace %} listing page.
 Once you publish a pricing plan on a published listing, it's available for customers to purchase immediately.
 You can publish up to 10 pricing plans.